neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-request.md

 ### Length matters.

-People make superficial judgements all the time.
+People make superficial judgments all the time.
 And hosts surely do so as well. __Usually, longer requests have almost always been the better requests, so as a host, I'll take more time reading a request if I notice it's longer__.
 Of course, if you fill your request with lots of blabber it won’t do you any good.
 But as far as split second judgments, the longer your request, the more likely a host is going to keep reading and take your perspective seriously.

 ### How I personally write requests.